cpury/cpury.github.io/_posts/2018-08-17-learning_where_you_are_looking.md

 }
 {% endhighlight %}

+Note that `tf.tidy()` makes TensorFlow.js clean up our mess after we're done.

-Each new training example should go either to the training or a separate validation set in 20% of the cases.
+Each new training example should go either to the **training or a separate validation set** in 20% of the cases.
 Here's the code to add new data points:

 {% highlight js %}
 const dataset = {